Shopify vs WordPress for Beginners Definitive Comparison - TGL

 Cons:

-• Limited Free Themes: With only 12 free themes available, there's a likelihood of similarity in design across Shopify-based stores unless you invest in premium themes.
+• Limited Free Themes: With only 12 free themes, many stores look similar unless you invest in premium designs or custom development.

-• Less Customizability: Due to its hosted nature, Shopify doesn’t offer the same level of customization as an open-source platform like WordPress.
+• Less Customizability: Due to its hosted model, Shopify can’t match the depth of customization found in open-source systems like WordPress.

 WordPress pros and cons